Ruby helps you and your family work together to prepare and organize finances.

 The right to make life decisions for yourself is a hallmark of adulthood, and people are fiercely protective of that right – as they should be!

-At this point members of their family, loved ones and friends will start to hear technical terms such as “self-determination”, “capacity” and “competency”.
+At this point, family members, loved ones, and friends will start to hear technical terms such as “self-determination”, “capacity” and “competency”.
 These words are related and are often used interchangeably, but they are still different from one another.

 This, essentially, is the right of a person to determine their own destiny.

-In the area of medicine (and, for our purposes, elder care), what this really means is that a patient has the right to choose where they live, who they see, what they eat or drink, and anything else to do with how they choose to live their life.
+In the legal/medical sense, what this really means is that a person has the right to choose where they live, who they see, what they eat or drink, and anything else to do with how they choose to live their life.
 It also means that a person has the right to accept or refuse any treatment that is offered to them.

 If the person is making choices that somebody else thinks are damaging to their own health, they still have every right to do so.